Table of Contents

 Laboratory assessments: Laboratory tests like a complete blood count, C-reactive protein, Erythrocyte sedimentation rate, and stool test for fecal leukocytes, lactoferrin, and occult blood are carried out.
 Nutritional status can be checked with albumin, pre-albumin and transfer levels.

-Upper and lower gastrointestinal endoscopy with biopsies from the mucosa for histopathology forms the gold standard test for diagnosis of IBD.
+- Endoscopy: Upper and lower gastrointestinal endoscopy with biopsies from the mucosa for histopathology forms the gold standard test for the diagnosis of IBD.
 Histopathology helps to differentiate between Crohn’s disease and Ulcerative colitis.

 Capsule endoscopy can be performed, but as children may not be able to swallow the capsule, it has to be placed in the duodenum endoscopically.